 The Power of Vulnerability

-This is my favourite paradigm shifting concept: The Power of Vulnerability.
-The queen of vulnerability, Brené Brown, says that vulnerability is the birthplace of love, belonging, joy, courage, empathy and creativity.
-It is the source of hope, empathy, accountability and creativity.
+This is my favorite paradigm-shifting concept: The Power of Vulnerability.
+The queen of vulnerability, Brené Brown, says that vulnerability is the birthplace of love, belonging, joy, courage, empathy, and creativity.
+It is the source of hope, empathy, accountability, and creativity.
 Basically, if we want to have more purpose and meaning in our lives, vulnerability is the path to take.